 Rhayader Town, Rhos Aelwyd and Rhydymwyn were promoted, while Berriew, Bethesda Athletic, Caernarfon Town, Denbigh Town, Gresford Athletic, Holyhead Hotspur, Lex XI, Llanfairpwll, Llangollen Town and Mold Alexandra were all relegated from the Alliance into tier three leagues.

-At the end of season 2012/13, champions Rhyl were promoted back to the Welsh Premier after an absence of three years.
+At the end of season 2013/14, champions Cefn Druids were promoted back to the Welsh Premier after an absence of four years.

-Caersws, Cefn Druids, Conwy United, Flint Town United, Llangefni Town, Porthmadog and Rhayader are all former members of the Welsh Premier/League of Wales.
+Caernarfon Town, Caersws, Cefn Druids, Conwy United, Flint Town United, Porthmadog and Rhayader are all former members of the Welsh Premier/League of Wales.